nevillegrech/EIP-1884-full-analysis/README.md

 the attacker, which is then iterated upon by the victim, requiring an additional SLOAD.
 For a list of contracts that may be susceptable to unbounded iteration, [we have you covered](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)).
 The list contains approximately 15k contracts.

 ## Which contracts will be affacted?
 Will mine be??
-If your contract is not [on this list]((https://contract-library.com/?w=FALLBACK_MAY_FAIL)) or [this list](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)), then you'll be fine.
-If it is, you may still be fine, it might be a false positive but further investigation is necessary.
+If your contract is not [on this list](https://contract-library.com/?w=FALLBACK_MAY_FAIL)) or [this list](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)), then you're most probably fine.
+If it is, you may still be fine, further investigation is necessary.
 If you would like to see whether the contract you are developing may be affected, deploy it to one of the Ethereum testnets and check your results at contract-library.com later.

 #### [KyberNetwork](https://contract-library.com/contracts/Ethereum/0x9ae49c0d7f8f9ef4b864e004fe86ac8294e20950)
 ```js